Use Experience Cloud login as single sign-on for your store customers (SSO)

 - Save.

-- Scroll down to the SAML Policies section, go to SAML Login Info and copy the Metadata Discovery Endpoint — you will need this when creating the authentication provider.
+- Go to the SAML Policies section, open SAML Login Info, and copy the Metadata Discovery Endpoint.
+You need it in the next step.

-- Go to your store and find the Authentication Providers related list.
+- On the Store record, go to the Authentication Providers related list.

 - Select New.